JoaoAccorsi/Apache-Cassandra-Database/README.md

 ✅ In Databases tab, you will see your databases in Pending statuses.
 In around 5 minutes it will be ready as Active.

 https://github.com/JoaoAccorsi/Apache-Cassandra-Database/assets/60155867/4c04f8ea-9e45-4a20-9d38-817807d1b8e6

+## 3. CQL Console, Login to the database and describe keyspaces

+These steps are needed to configure the Cassandra database.  <br />
+For these, please consider:

+✅ 3a.
+CQL Console